Assault Defense Lawyer Minneapolis

 Contact Minneapolis Criminal Defense Lawyer F. T. Sessoms:

 There are varying degrees of assault.
-Which a person is charged with depends on the exact nature of the act, but it can result in a felony charge that can lead to fines and prison time.
+But every Minnesota assault crime is a serious charge up to and including a felony which can result in fines and prison time.
 If you have been accused of assault, you have the right to secure the representation of a highly experienced attorney who can protect your rights and your future.

 To learn more about your rights and options, contact me, Minneapolis Criminal Defense Lawyer F.T.
 Sessoms, at 612-344-1505 and request a consultation as I would be happy to discuss your case with you.